THE SHAPE OF THE AFTERNOON

 Mixed media sculpture installation

 In her sumptuously colored Blobs on display at deCordova, the forms have absorbed their subjects.
-The Blobs are slick, hybrid forms that alternatively feature an outgrowth of colorful lines and in others totems of abstracted birds.
-To create these blob-ular sculptures,
+The Blobs are slick, hybrid forms that alternatively feature an outgrowth of colorful lines, while in others, totems of abstracted birds appear.
+To create these blob-ular sculptures, Bell employs a mix of resin, pigments, and synthetic materials, merging the organic with the artificial in a playful yet thought-provoking manner.

 Assistant Curator: Lexi Lee Sullivan